 "This is how it went down for me:

-Wednesday 3/11: cough and shortness of breath are persistent, and here we are.
-I also do not have a fever but was told that high fever doesn't present in all cases - Covid-19 manifests differently depending on age, general health and other existing conditions."
+- Wednesday 3/11: cough and shortness of breath are persistent, and here we are.
+I also do not have a fever but was told that high fever doesn't present in all cases - COVID-19 manifests differently depending on age, general health, and other existing conditions.

 This is going to be very disruptive to both my personal and professional life.
 But, my concern around this whole situation - beyond the scope of my personal experience - is the well-being of those who are more vulnerable."

+Elizabeth Schneider, a 37-year-old from Seattle, Washington, first began experiencing flu-like symptoms on February 25, which occurred three days after she attended a party with someone carrying COVID-19.
 She initially felt some fatigue, like a bad cold, followed by a headache, fever, and body aches.
 Thinking that a nap would relieve some of her symptoms, Elizabeth woke up with a body temperature of 103 degrees.

+She felt the chills and started shivering.
+She was up to date with her flu shot, so Elizabeth began to suspect she had something more serious after reading several posts on social media.
 To cope, she took some over-the-counter flu medication and rested in her home.
 Being in the scientific community, Elizabeth enrolled herself in a research program called the Seattle Flu Study and was mailed a nasal swab kit by the researchers, which she mailed back.
 And the wait began...